 - Improved "suggested video" placement.
 When YouTube better understands your content, it's better at suggesting it alongside related videos.

 There's also an indirect SEO benefit: subtitles increase watch time.
 Viewers who read along with captions tend to watch longer.
-And watch time is the single most important ranking factor on YouTube.
+And watch time is one of the most important ranking factors on YouTube.

 Subtitles for Accessibility